-Interested in learning more about genetics and public health through books?
+Interested in learning more about genetics, genomics, and public health through books?
 Join us on TikTok (https://www.tiktok.com/@nccrcg) to talk about books that range from fictional that highlight the effect a genetic condition can have on an individual and their family to non-fiction works that discuss the ethical, legal, and social implications of genetic research.
-Have a good book (either fiction or non-fiction) you would like to recommend for this year’s Book Club, email us at firstname.lastname@example.org.
+If you have a good book (fiction or non-fiction) you would like to recommend for this year’s Book Club, email us at firstname.lastname@example.org.

 The Brillant Girl with the Special Chair